 Wikipedia:Manual of Style/Organizing disambiguation pages by subject area

-1. Identifying the relevant section from level 2 headers, then
+1. Identifying the relevant section (and then subsection if needed) from headers alone, then

-3. Identifying the topic they want from the entries in that (sub)section
+2. Identifying the topic they want from the entries in that (sub)section only

 without having to descend into irrelevant sections, and without having to read anything twice.
 This page discusses three principles that enable that goal, and suggested headings to use.